adambraimbridge/generic-rw-aurora/README.md

 It is possible to enable write conflict detection on a specific endpoint by setting to `true` the `hasConflictDetection` property in the YAML configuration file.

-To enable this feature, clients MUST set the special HTTP header `Previous-Document-Hash` when they update an existing document.
+To use this feature, clients MUST set the special HTTP header `Previous-Document-Hash` when they update an existing document.
 The value of such header MUST be the hash of the current document body stored in the database that the client wants to update.